We may receive compensation when you click on links to products from our partners.

 First, identify why you want an escape from work.
 Then figure out what it is that you wish you were doing instead.
 Even spending an hour per day in this new interest will start to open up new opportunities for you.
 If you become passionate about it, then consider how it can be a career.

-As one without any schooling to show for, this is the exact thing that introduced me to my career of 12 years.
+As one without any schooling to show for it, this is the exact thing that introduced me to my career of 12 years.
 Keep in mind that it wasn’t an immediate jump from my old work into this new interest.
 It was the act of exploring new things that took me to where I am.

 But here’s the thing.
-Had I not gotten involved in that initial interest, I never would be enjoying the same career for the last 12 years.
+Had I not gotten involved in that initial interest, I never would have been enjoying the same career for the last 12 years.
 For all you know, you could be in a more fulfilling, more lucrative career in a short amount of time.
 But if you don’t take that first venture into something new, you won’t ever know that.

 #3 – Build Experience On Your Own